nerdyrasa/frontend-nanodegree-resume/checklist.md

                   images: array with string urls
             display: function taking no parameters

-2. Iterate through each javaScript object and append its information to index.html in the correct section.
+2. - [x] Iterate through each javaScript object and append its information to index.html in the correct section.
   * First off, you’ll be using jQuery’s `selector.append()` and `selector.prepend()` functions to modify index.html. `selector.append()` makes an element appear at the end of a selected section. `selector.prepend()` makes an element appear at the beginning of a selected section.
   * Pay close attention to the ids of the `<div>`s in index.html and the HTML snippets in helper.js.
 They’ll be very useful as jQuery selectors for `selector.append()` and `selector.prepend()`
   * You’ll also be using the JavaScript method `string.replace(old, new)` to swap out all the placeholder text (e.g. `%data%`) for data from your resume JSON objects.
   * Here’s an example of some code that would add the location of one your companies to the page:
     * `var formattedLocation = HTMLworkLocation.replace("%data%", work.jobs[job].location);`
     * `$(".work-entry:last").append(formattedLocation);`
   * Use the mockup at the page of this document as a guide for the order in which you should append elements to the page.
 3. The resume includes an interactive map.
 Do the following to add it.
-  * In resumeBuilder.js, append the googleMap string to `<div id=”mapDiv”>`.
+  * - [x] In resumeBuilder.js, append the googleMap string to `<div id=”mapDiv”>`.
-  * In index.html, uncomment the Google script element: `<script type="text/javascript" src="http://maps.googleapis.com/maps/api/js?libraries=places"></script>`
+  * - [x] In index.html, uncomment the Google script element: `<script type="text/javascript" src="http://maps.googleapis.com/maps/api/js?libraries=places"></script>`
-  * In helper.js, at the bottom of the file, uncomment code to initialize map and set fitBounds.
+  * - [x] In helper.js, at the bottom of the file, uncomment code to initialize map and set fitBounds.
 4. All of your code for adding elements to the resume should be contained within functions.
 5. As described in the javaScript object schema, each 'display' function should be encapsulated within the javaScript object it displays in the resume.
 For instance, your 'display' function for appending 'work' experience data to the resume should be encapsulated within the 'work' javaScript object.
 The 'display' function can be encapsulated within the 'work' javaScript object definition in the same way other properties are defined there, or it can be encapsulated later in the file using dot notation.
 For example: `work.display =`
-6. It’s possible to make additional information show up when you click on the pins in the map.
+6. - [ ] It’s possible to make additional information show up when you click on the pins in the map.
 Check out line 174 in helper.js and the Google Maps API to get started.
+7. - [ ] Add the footer.